 ADH or anti-diuretic hormone is specifically produced by the hypothalamus which is an area of the brain.

-This hormone is released and stored by the gland namely, the pituitary.
-The main goal of ADH is to control how the body conserves or releases the water.
+This hormone is released and stored by the gland, namely, the pituitary.
+The main goal of ADH is to control how the body conserves or releases water.

-Additionally, SIADH causes electrolytes levels, like sodium to fall due to water retention.
+Additionally, SIADH causes electrolyte levels, like sodium, to fall due to water retention.

-Hyponatremia or simply low sodium level is a SIADH’s major complication and is also responsible for various symptoms related to SIADH.
+Hyponatremia, or simply low sodium level, is SIADH’s major complication and is responsible for various SIADH symptoms.

 When it comes to early symptoms, its symptoms might be mild and consist of vomiting, cramping, and nausea.